prociple/decagon_etl/README.md

-# decagon_etl
-Design the ETL workflow/pipeline with the Github data source to a PostgreSQL database.
-The database contains all continents, countries, currencies, and languages in different tables.

-# {My Data Engineer Test}
+###Title
 ETL workflow

 # Technologies Used
-* Python
+Python
-* SQL (PostgreSQL)
+SQL (PostgreSQL)

-# Description
+#Description
-Designing the ETL workflow/pipeline with the Github data source to a PostgreSQL database.
+Design the ETL workflow/pipeline with the Github data source to a PostgreSQL database.
 The database contains all continents, countries, currencies, and languages in different tables.

-## Setup/Installation Requirements
+##Setup/Installation Requirements

 How to set up my databases?